-- There are not detailed indications from regulations, except: - Each contamination must be investigated. - Repeat media fill or repeat validation, after investigation, depending on the level of contamination and the run size. - There is not distinction between initial validation and routine revalidation
+- Seperate SOP for Media Fill Failures Investigation - There are not detailed indications from regulations, however: - Each contamination must be investigated. - Repeat media fill or repeat validation, after investigation, depending on the level of contamination and the run size. - General consensus: DO NOT perform repeat of Media Fill until (most probable) Root Cause is known/identified - There is not distinction between initial validation and routine revalidation